-- Wood chips can be used in electric smokers and gas smokers, as well as in a charcoal grill.
+- Wood chips can be used in electric smokers and gas smokers, as well as in charcoal grills.
 Wood chips are real wood pieces that have been processed into thin pieces so that they can easily be lit.

-- Wood logs are your best bet if you are smoking chicken in a fire pit or in a proper, large offset smoker.
+- Wood logs are your best bet if you are picking wood for smoking chicken in a fire pit or a proper, large offset smoker.

-- Wood chunks are great for using in a smaller offset smoker or in a drum or barrel smoker.
-Chunks burn more slowly compared to chips.
-They are about fist-sized, so you can cut your own or buy pre-processed chunks.
+- Wood chunks are great for use in a smaller offset smoker or a drum or barrel smoker.
+Wood chunks burn more slowly compared to chips.
+They are about fist-sized, so you can cut your own or buy pre-processed wood chunks.

-- Sawdust should only be used in electric smokers or smoke guns.
+- Sawdust should only be used by an electric smoker or a smoke gun.
 Because of its powdery consistency, it catches alight very easily, making it ideal for an electric smoker.

 Which Woods To Avoid When Smoking Chicken

-When it comes to smoking, hardwoods are always better than softwoods.
+When it comes to smoking, hardwoods like cherry wood are always better than softwoods.
 This is the rule whether it's wood chunks or chips, even if you're using an electric smoker.

 Avoid woods that contain a lot of resin or wood that is still green because it has not cured enough.
 For chicken, you want to avoid using wood that creates a very strong flavor.

 Never use old wood chips for smoking any type of meat.
-They burn way too fast and create an unmanageable amount of smoke.
+The wood chips burn way too fast and create an unmanageable amount of smoke.

-The following types of wood should be avoided for smoking chicken :
+The following types of wood you should avoid :

 - Alder – the taste is overwhelming for chicken but is great for pork and seafood.